 - Configuration-shaped workflows.
 Halo handles workflows that match its assumed structure.
 If your billing logic, reporting needs, or customer portal expectations don't fit Halo's shape, you bend your workflow to fit (or pay for additional custom development).

 - What still lives elsewhere.
-Even after Halo is fully configured: cross-vendor security operations, multi-vendor backup health, white-label customer portal beyond Halo's, billing automation against QuickBooks Desktop, cross-vendor reporting — all still live outside Halo.
+Even after Halo is fully configured: cross-vendor security operations, multi-vendor backup health, white-label customer portal beyond Halo's, billing automation against your accounting system (we build your QuickBooks Desktop integration via Conductor as part of your engagement — and any ledger with an API works the same way), cross-vendor reporting — all still live outside Halo.

 How Morton Command Center is fundamentally different

-Command Center is not a PSA.
+Morton Command Center is not a PSA.
 It's the custom-built operations workspace that sits ON TOP of whatever PSA + RMM + accounting stack you choose.
-Your tools stay independent; Command Center reads from them via API and renders one unified workspace.
-The unified-ops UX Halo sells comes from Command Center; your existing tools just live underneath.
+Your tools stay independent; Morton Command Center reads from them via API and renders one unified workspace.
+The unified-ops UX Halo sells comes from Morton Command Center; your existing tools just live underneath.
+Every connector is built custom to your stack as part of your engagement — and because the platform is API-driven, if your tool has an API, we build the integration for it.
+Your build is your own, wired to fit exactly how you work.
+There is no closed connector list and nothing you have to bend your workflow around.

 Compared to committing to Halo: